 - Appliances

-Your shipment (which is under embargo once it’s designated for inspection) may be removed to a warehouse to be examined under supervision.
-But this depends on the destination representative you’re using.
+Your shipment (which is under embargo once it’s designated for inspection) may be moved to a warehouse to be examined under supervision.
+This usually depends on the destination representative you’re using.
+The best option is to hire professional movers with experience in international moving to help you navigate customs clearance and other formalities.

-You’ll require two independent import permits from SA authorities if you wish to import your car.
-These must be processed before your vehicle is dispatched from Kenya.
+If you wish to import your car to SA, you will need two independent import permits from SA authorities.
+The two permits must be processed before your vehicle is dispatched from Kenya.

 Returning residents must pay full duties and taxes on the motor vehicles they import.